128technology/docs/docs/cli_reference.md

 Many configuration elements within the SSR router refer to other configuration elements by their _name_.
 If an administrator mistypes a name, or a referenced object is deleted without updating the source of that reference, this candidate configuration is said to be invalid.
 By using the validate command, administrators can ensure their configuration is valid prior to committing it to be the running configuration.

 :::note
-validation occurs automatically whenever the commit command is run; this standalone command allows administrators to check for validity without requiring that the configuration is committed immediately.
+Validation occurs automatically whenever the commit command is run; this standalone command allows administrators to check for validity without requiring that the configuration is committed immediately.
 :::